freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 #### --text--

-What is the minimum required contrast ratio for accessible text?
+What is a screen reader?

 #### --distractors--

-1.5:1
+A browser for disabled users

 ---

-7:1
+A CSS tool

 ---

-3:1
+A web development library

 #### --answer--

-4.5:1
+A text-to-speech software

 ### --question--